fairlearn/fairlearn/TERMINOLOGY.md

 ### Types of harms

-There are many types of harms (see, e.g., the [keynote by K. Crawford at NIPS 2017](https://www.youtube.com/watch?v=fMym_BKWQzk)).
+There are many types of harms (see, e.g., the [keynote by K. Crawford at NeurIPS 2017](https://www.youtube.com/watch?v=fMym_BKWQzk)).
 Fairlearn is most applicable to two kinds of harms:

 - _Allocation harms_.
 These harms can occur when AI systems extend or withhold opportunities, resources, or information.
 Some of the key applications are in hiring, school admissions, and lending.